browndeer/lolcode-spec/v2.0/lolcode-spec-v2.0.md

 IM OUTTA YR <label>
 ```

-The TIL <expression> evaluates the expression as a TROOF: if it evaluates as
+The `TIL <expression>` evaluates the expression as a TROOF: if it evaluates as
 FAIL, the loop continues once more, if not, then loop execution stops, and
-continues after the matching IM OUTTA YR <label>.
-The WILE <expression> is the
+continues after the matching IM OUTTA YR LOOP.
+The `WILE <expression>` is the
 converse: if the expression is WIN, execution continues, otherwise the loop
 exits.